 Root canal treatments are generally a highly effective way to preserve an infected tooth.
 However, in some cases, further treatment is necessary.
 If you find that you’re still in significant pain long after your original root canal, you may need further treatment.
-This procedure is known as an apicoectomy treatment.
+In this situation, an apicoectomy treatment may be recommended.

 What Is an Apicoectomy?

 An apicoectomy treatment, also known as a root-end surgery, is a dental procedure that involves the removal of the tip, or apex, of a tooth’s root.
 This procedure is most often performed to save a tooth that has undergone a root canal but still has infected or inflamed tissue inside.

 Apicoectomies are performed using a local anesthetic.
 Sometimes, these procedures require sedation, and they are generally the only option to save a tooth from further infection or extraction.

 - A small incision is made in the gum tissue near the affected tooth.

 - The infected root end of the tooth is removed.